How Safe Will I Be Given What I Saw? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\emph{Limitations:} our predictor family's scope is limited to systems where safety can be inferred from raw sensor data.
+\paragraph{Limitations} Our predictor family's scope is limited to systems where safety can be inferred from raw sensor data.
 This assumption holds in domains like autonomous driving, where an imminent collision, lane departure, or off-track event can be visually detected.
+Relatedly, the safety specifications considered in this work are restricted to simple state-based binary predicates ($\varphi: \mathcal{X} \rightarrow \{0,1\}$) and do not capture temporal requirements.
 In contrast, there exist systems where safety depends on unobservable internal states or variables that are not visually apparent.
 For example, for an aircraft whose structural integrity depends on internal component stresses, raw visual or range data would be insufficient to assess safety.

-Besides, obtaining negative safety samples can have a high cost in real-world systems; however, this issue can be mitigated via transfer learning from simulation and generative models.
+Obtaining labeled safety data is associated with notable costs, especially for negative safety samples in physical systems.
+Our approach is limited to systems where it is possible to generate a large volume of labeled data to effectively train the predictors.
+For instance, our donkey car case study required labeling over 10,000 images, which took approximately 5-10 hours of human effort, including iterative refinement.
+While this labeling burden is non-trivial, it is feasible for many robotics applications where safety-critical scenarios can be systematically collected.
+Furthermore, this burden can be substantially alleviated through automated and semi-automated labeling techniques.
+Recent frameworks for active learning, weak supervision, and programmatic labeling have demonstrated significant reductions in manual annotation effort for similar vision-based tasks~\cite{settles2009active,ratner2017snorkel,ratner2019snorkel}.

-Some approaches have performed poorly, like monolithic \emph{flexible-horizon} predictors, which output the time to the first expected safety violation.
-Their prediction space appeared too complex and insufficiently regularized, leading to poor performance.
+Some prediction approaches have performed poorly, like monolithic \emph{flexible-horizon} predictors, which output the time to the first expected safety violation.
+Their prediction space appeared too complex and insufficiently regularized, leading to poor learning and performance.
 Also, existing test-time adaptation methods operate at the image level, which is potentially inefficient.
 Exploring adaptation in latent representation could further improve the performance of the latent evaluator under distribution shift.
 Thus, learning strong safety-informed representations for autonomy remains an open problem.
-With the rise of large language models, meaning representations in multimodal autoregressive models~\cite[]{liu2023meaning} may provide more possibilities to explore the surrogate dynamics of autonomy systems.
+With the rise of large language models, meaning representations in multimodal autoregressive models may provide more possibilities to explore the surrogate dynamics of autonomy systems~\cite[]{liu2023meaning}.